-Otherwise, you can also move your philodendron Birkin about 5 feet from a south-facing window, which is typically the window that gets the most sunlight in countries in the Northern Hemisphere (like the USA).
+Otherwise, you can also move your philodendron Birkin about 5 feet (1.5m) from a south-facing window, which typically gets the most sunlight in countries in the Northern Hemisphere (like the USA).

 If the soil is dry, then slowly start watering your plant.

 For aesthetic purposes, trim the sunburned leaves.
 If you leave them, they won’t kill the plant.

 But be sure not to trim too many of the leaves, as the plant can go into shock and die.